dolmen/angel-PS1/README.md

   you are not limited anymore by the speed of your shell and the cost of forking processes.
-* **Not just *my* prompt, but *your* prompt.** You can configure your own look using plugins (TODO: publish an API).
+* **Not just *my* prompt, but *your* prompt.** You can configure your own look using plugins.
 * **A prompt written in Perl.** Perl is the powerful companion to your sysadmin tasks, but also an expressive general programming language that has access the C Unix API.
+Perl is available on every Unix-like operating system, and usually installed among core packages.
 * **A prompt building framework.** The API will help you to easily build your own prompt using plugins, and to build plugins that you'll share with others.
   With a powerful engine that allows you to easily specify colors and to